Dewahendra/PukulEnamAI_Frontend/README.md

 1. Clone this repository into local directory: git clone https://github.com/Dewahendra/PukulEnamAI_Frontend.git

-2. Register the email that you want to use to receive email messages on the SMTPJS website and also verify the registered email https://smtpjs.com/ https://elasticemail.com/account#/create-account?r=20b444a2-b3af-4eb8-bae7-911f6097521c
+2. Register the email that you want to use to receive email messages on the SmtpJS website and also verify the registered email https://smtpjs.com/ https://elasticemail.com/account#/create-account?r=20b444a2-b3af-4eb8-bae7-911f6097521c